rosedu/workshop-docker/README.md

 ### Python Server

-Go to the `python-server` directory and build the container using the following command:
+Go to the `python-server/` directory and build the container using the following command:

 ```console
 docker build -t python-server:1.0 .